Connor Wong Player Props: Red Sox vs. Twins

-The Boston Red Sox, including Connor Wong (.300 slugging percentage in past 10 games, including zero home run), battle starting pitcher Pablo Lopez and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The Boston Red Sox, including Connor Wong (.344 slugging percentage in past 10 games, including zero home run), take on starter Bailey Ober and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Yankees.
+In his last game he had a one-hit showing (1-for-4) against the Twins.

 Connor Wong Game Info & Props vs. the Twins